jjcurtin/lectures_other/2021/TedX/cuts.md

 We can further flesh out the meaning for specific places passively using their spacial-temporal features and publicly available map data that are often sufficient to identify our home, our workplace, and commercial spaces, like bars, restaurants, liquor stores, healthcare facilities and the like.

+# Personal sensing examples

+We could pinpoint the day of my mom's car accident, when my dad is suddenly spending all day, into the late evening, at St John's Hospital, and returning home for only a few hours of sleep each night.
+If this happened now, there would also be frantic text messages to keep family and friends informed

+---

+If we were sensing my life about a year ago, we would see my 8 days as an inpatient at UW Hospital following a rare and life-threatening drug reaction to an antibiotic I had received.
+We would see my frantic text messages to keep family and friends informed.
+After I was discharged, we would notice my sleepless nights caused in part by high doses of corticosteroids.
+The app might know that I had started dabbling with meditation and it could recommend I meditate at night to help me sleep better.
+Continue with running stopped, depression, nudge me to start again

+# Ads
+On a slightly more embarrassing note, after having a vasectomy a few years ago, I immediately started receiving ads for ice packs and "tighty-whitey" supportive underwear.
+But those worked too!